 In comparison with some other areas in Europe, e-commerce and delivery clusters are definitely well-established in the DACH region.

 In Germany, the logistics market remains vibrant, with Deutsche Post DHL, a major player, managing a substantial volume of parcel deliveries.
-As of 2022, Germany processed about 11.5 million parcels daily, although there was a 7% drop in parcel volumes compared to the previous year.
+In 2023, they transported around 1.73 billion packages, which showed an increase compared to 1.67 billion in 2022.
 Notably, Deutsche Post DHL has been proactive in adopting sustainable practices, integrating electric vehicles into its fleet to reduce emissions.
+To compare, DPD – Germany’s second-largest parcel service – delivers over 350 million parcels worldwide annually.

 Austria, while smaller in logistics scale compared to Germany, has been making notable strides.
 The region’s logistics providers are urged to adopt innovations from Germany, which remains a leader in logistics technology and services.
 This includes companies like Deutsche Post DHL and Dachser, which are well-known for their advanced logistics operations.